 Upon completion of Data Recovery & Analysis course, students will be able to: Course Student Learning How Practiced in This Class How Assessed in This Course Outcome Students will be knowledgeable In-class lecture & hands on Classroom Discussion, End of in recovering evidence from laboratory exercises.
-Module Exercises, In-Class various digital media types Laboratory Exercises, Midterm Exam, Final Exam Students will be familiar with In-class lecture & hands on Classroom Discussion, End of components of advanced laboratory exercises.
-Module Exercises, In-Class hardware and software systems Laboratory Exercises, Midterm used in a digital forensics Exam, Final Exam laboratory.
-Students will be acquainted with In-class lecture & hands on Classroom Discussion, End of In- advanced methods used to laboratory exercises.
-In-Class Laboratory Exercises, recover, examine, and complete Midterm Exam, Final Exam case reports pertaining to digital evidence.
-Students will be confident in In-class lecture & hands on Classroom Discussion, End of analyzing and examining digital laboratory exercises.
-Module Exercises, In-Class evidence that will stand up to - Laboratory Exercises, Midterm standards required for criminal Exam, Final Exam and/or civil cases.
-Students will obtain knowledge In-class lecture & hands on Classroom Discussion, End of that will allow successful laboratory exercises.
-Module Exercises, In-Class completion of the AccessData Laboratory Exercises, Midterm Certified Examiner (ACE) Exam, Final Exam certification.
+Module Exercises, In-Class various digital media types Laboratory Exercises, Practice Competency Exam, Final Exam Students will be familiar with In-class lecture & hands on Classroom Discussion, End of components of advanced laboratory exercises.
+Module Exercises, In-Class hardware and software systems Laboratory Exercises, Practice used in a digital forensics Competency Exam, Final Exam laboratory.
+Students will be acquainted with In-class lecture & hands on Classroom Discussion, End of advanced methods used to laboratory exercises.
+Module Exercises, In-Class recover, examine, and complete Laboratory Exercises, Practice case reports pertaining to digital Competency Exam, Final Exam Studente will be confident in In alaga lastura 8 handa an Classroom Discussion End of analyzing and examining digital In-class lecture & fianus off Modulo Exercises In Class evidence that will stand up to laboratory exercises.
+Laboratory Exercises, In-Class standards required for criminal Competency Exam Final Exam and/or civil cases Students will obtain knowledge In-class lecture & hands on Classroom Discussion End of that will allow successful laboratory exercises Module Exercises In-Class completion of the AccessData Laboratory Exercises Practice Certified Examiner (ACE) Competency Exam.
+Final Exam certification.

-This Data Recovery & Analysis course will meet every TR from 9:30am-10:45am in Morrow Classroom 121 (Digital Forensics Teaching Lab).
+This Data Recovery & Analysis course will meet every TR from 9:30am-10:45am in the Weisberg Applied Engineering Complex Room 1232 (Digital Forensics Laboratory).
 The class will consist of lecture/demonstration with accompanying labs and/or exercises.
-Each student will receive required course materials and readings pertaining to the course.
+In addition to the required lab manual, materials and readings pertaining to the course will be provided by the instructor.